Billing and Reimbursement Support

 Regardless of network status, all commercial health plan coverage is pursuant to the applicable health plan’s medical policy and specific patient benefit levels.

 The Foundation Medicine FoundationAccess™ program supports providers and their patients through the coverage and billing process.
 For each comprehensive genomic profiling test ordered, we complete a benefits investigation and reach out to patients whom we expect may have out of pocket costs.
 Additionally, we support providers and patients by helping obtain prior authorizations when required, billing the patient’s health plan for the test, and appealing denials with the patient’s consent.

 We reach out to all patients with expected out of pocket costs

 We help obtain prior authorizations (PAs) when we are aware one is required

 We bill the patient’s health plan for the test and appeal denials as necessary

 How does the FoundationAccess Program Work?

-Upon receipt of a Foundation Medicine comprehensive genomic profiling (CGP) test specimen, Foundation Medicine will reach out to the patient’s insurance company to obtain benefit information (e.g. confirm insurance information, un-met deductible amounts, and lab benefit levels) as available.
+After receipt of a Foundation Medicine comprehensive genomic profiling (CGP) test order, Foundation Medicine will reach out to the patient’s insurance company to obtain benefit information (e.g. confirm insurance information, un-met deductible amounts, and lab benefit levels) as available.

 Foundation Medicine will proactively reach out to all patients with expected out-of-pocket costs to discuss high level information about the testing their provider ordered and how the FoundationAccess program works to support them through the coverage and reimbursement process.

 When we expect that a patient will not have any out-of-pocket expenses for the ordered CGP test(s), they will not receive outreach via phone but will receive mailed materials informing them that we expect them to have no out-of-pocket costs for their Foundation Medicine CGP testing.